Functional Abdominal Pain Child

 American College of Gastroenterology http://patients.gi.org

-Healthy Children— American Academy of Pediatrics http://www.healthychildren.org
+Healthy Children— American Academy of Pediatrics https://www.healthychildren.org

-The Canadian Association of Gastroenterology http://www.cag-acg.org
+Canadian Association of Gastroenterology https://www.cag-acg.org

-Functional abdominal pain in children American College of Gastroenterology website.
+Functional abdominal pain in children.
+American College of Gastroenterology website.
 Available at: http://patients.gi.org/topics/functional-abdominal-pain-in-children.
-Updated December 2012.
-Accessed November 10, 2015.
+Accessed August 30, 2021.

 Functional abdominal pain in children.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T115824/Functional-abdominal-pain-in-children.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/functional-abdominal-pain-in-children.
 Accessed August 30, 2021.

 Functional abdominal pain syndrome.
 International Foundation for Functional Gastrointestinal Disorders website.
-Available at: http://www.iffgd.org/site/gi-disorders/functional-gi-disorders/functional-abdominal-pain-syndrome.
-Updated September 12, 2014.
-Accessed November 10, 2015.
+Available at: https://www.iffgd.org/lower-gi-disorders/functional-abdominal-pain-syndrome.html.
+Accessed August 30, 2021.